-The idea of wirelessly connected, data-driven communities used to seem futuristic and aspirational.
+The idea of wirelessly connected, data-driven communities used to seem futuristic.
 However, with advances in technology and consumer demand, this trend toward technology-enabled, efficient cities is happening all around us.
 Communities of all sizes can take steps to use information and communications technology to improve city services, operations, policy making and public engagement.
-Many are working to expand their broadband networks, developing stormwater systems, managing energy performance along with other Smart City projects.
+By working to expand services like broadband networks, developing stormwater systems, and managing energy performance any city can take steps toward becoming a “smart city”.

-While there are many ways to define a Smart City, we group smart city initiatives into these six components and corresponding public infrastructure:
+While there are many ways to define a Smart City, we group the initiatives into these six components and corresponding public infrastructure:

-Technology and data help provide smart solutions to problems within a city that have real livability results, improve the quality of life and return tax dollars into the system.
+Technology and data help provide smart solutions to problems within a city that result in improved quality of life and reduced tax dollars.
 Ultimately, the goal of implementing these strategies is to deliver better outcomes for your community while using fewer resources.

 If your community is ready to get smart, there are many ways we can help you.
 Contact us to learn how we can help you apply modern technology to the way you run your city.